bitnami/charts/bitnami/nginx/README.md

 ### Providing a custom virtual host

-You can use the `vhost` value to provide a custom virtual host for NGINX to use.
+You can use the `vhost` value to provide a custom virtual host for NGINX Open Source to use.
 To do this, create a values files with your virtual host:

 _custom-vhost.yaml_